broadinstitute/cromwell/docs/CallCaching.md

 **Docker Lookup**

-Cromwell provides 2 methods to lookup a docker hash from a docker tag:
+Cromwell provides two methods to lookup a Docker hash from a Docker tag:

 * _Local_
-    In this mode, cromwell will first attempt to find the image on the local machine where it's running using the `docker` CLI.
+    In this mode, Cromwell will first attempt to find the image on the local machine where it's running using the `docker` CLI.
 If the image is locally present, then its digest will be used.
     If the image is not present locally, Cromwell will execute a `docker pull` to try and retrieve it.
 If this succeeds, the newly retrieved digest will be used.
 Otherwise the lookup will be considered failed.
     Note that Cromwell runs the `docker` CLI the same way a human would.
 This means two things:
-     * The machine Cromwell is running on needs to have docker installed and a docker daemon running.
+     * The machine Cromwell is running on needs to have Docker installed and a Docker daemon running.
      * The current `docker` CLI credentials on that machine will be used to pull the image.

 * _Remote_